theHat13/dynamic-template/docs/architecture.md

 - Integration with Decap CMS

 ---
-This structure ensures **scalability, maintainability, and consistency** throughout the project.
+This updated structure ensures **scalability, maintainability, and consistency** throughout the project while providing better organization with a one-file-per-component approach.